TaharChettaoui/Deepython/README.md

 ### DeepPython

 Welcome to my "testing" area, enter at your own risk!
-The goal of this repo is to save some examples of pure python tricks or just some libraries in order to refresh my memory when needed.
+The goal of this repo is to save some examples of pure python tricks or just some libraries guidelines in order to refresh my memory when needed.
 Most of the notebooks are oriented on deeplearning and the others are focused on basic/advanced python syntax.

 ### Notebooks